 February 9-May 7, 2004, in Group Exhibition Sponsored by The Washington Sculptors Group, "Sculpture Now 2004: Celebrating the 20th Anniversary of Washington Sculptors Group", Washington Square, 1050 Connecticut Avenue, NW, at L Street, Washington, DC.
 Exhibited "Mr. Jonah Went to Sea", Tiger's Eye Alabaster.

 February 3-May 2, 2003, in Group Exhibition Sponsored by The Washington Sculptors Group, "Sculpture Now 2003", Washington Square, 1050 Connecticut Avenue, NW, at L Street, Washington, DC.
 Exhibited "Death of the Minotaur", Chinese Black Marble.

 December 12, 2002-April 20, 2003, Exhibition "Stories in Stone", Galerie l'Enfant, 1442 Wisconsin Avenue, NW, Washington, DC.

 April 8-June 5, 2000, Exhibition "River Stones and Mediterranean Memories", Fondo del Sol, 2112 R Street, NW, Washington, DC.
 Short Review by Ferdinand Protzman in Washington Post, May 18, 2000.

-Washington Sculptors Group, International Sculpture Center, Fondo del Sol, the Corcoran Gallery of Art, the Phillips Collection, the Smithsonian, Morgan Arts Council (Morgan County, WV), Washington Project for the Arts, Italian Cultural Institute (Washington, DC), International Arts & Artists.
+Washington Sculptors Group, International Sculpture Center, Fondo del Sol, the Phillips Collection, the Smithsonian, Morgan Arts Council (Morgan County, WV), Washington Project for the Arts, Italian Cultural Institute (Washington, DC), International Arts & Artists.